Daniel-KM/Omeka-S-module-IiifServer/README.md

 display page will use that manifest URL to retrieve images and metadata for the viewer.

-### Using a third-party IIIF Image server
+### Using a third-party IIIF Image server via the Omeka media type "IIIF Image"

-You might also want to use a dedicated third-party image server (for instance one of the software listed in the [official list](https://github.com/IIIF/awesome-iiif/#image-servers) of the IIIF community), instead of the Omeka module [Image Server], available separately.
-If so, you need to fill in some settings in the "Third-party IIIF Image Server" section of the module configuration:
+If your images are already managed by one or multiple dedicated third-party image server (for instance one of the software listed in the [official list](https://github.com/IIIF/awesome-iiif/#image-servers) of the IIIF community), you can use them directly in your items: create or import them as media "[IIIF Image]".
+With this media type, the full json is saved in metadata of the media itself.

-- _Base URL of your IIIF image server_: this is the base url endpoint where the image server is able to handle image requests.
-As soon as you indicate a URL in this field, it will take precedence over the image server provided by the [Image Server] module and will be used in the IIIF Manifests (i.e. every `service` field that refers to an Image API endpoint will now point to your image server).
-- _Version of the Image API supported by your server_ (you must choose between version 2 or 3).
-- _Compliance level of your image server_ with respect to the IIIF Image API (level 0, 1 or 2).

-**Important notes:**
-- you first need to configure your image server separately and make sure it supports the source formats of the images you want to serve (see their respective documentation).
-- you must configure it in such a way that it is able to serve images from the Omeka S `files/original` folder.
-- the images must have been imported into Omeka S beforehand and properly associated with their items.
+If you don’t want to manage a dedicated image server, you can simply install the module [Image Server].

 ### Customize data of manifests